-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - Phosphorus cycle

-- Rate at which all the plants in an ecosystem produce net useful chemical energy; equal to the difference between the rate at which the plants in an ecosystem produce useful chemical energy (gross primary productivity) and the rate at which they use some of that energy through cellular respiration.
+- c Rate at which all the plants in an ecosystem produce net useful chemical energy; equal to the difference between the rate at which the plants in an ecosystem produce useful chemical energy (gross primary productivity) and the rate at which they use some of that energy through cellular respiration.
 Compare gross primary productivity.

 - Organisms that rely on other organisms for their energy and food supply

-5 True/False Questions
+5 True/False questions

 Hydrologic (water) cycles → Continuous movement of water on, above and below the surface of the Earth.

 Fermentation → A catabolic process that makes a limited amount of ATP from glucose without an electron transport chain and that produces a characteristic end product, such as ethyl alcohol or lactic acid.